Original material and layout © Park Hall Designs 2017

-This is a selection of items received from the Derbyshire Alert messaging service.
-To register direct for this free service visit www.derbyshirealert.co.uk, or contact your local Community Information officer on 101.
+This is a selection of items received from the Derbyshire Alert messaging service and elsewhere.
+To register direct for the free Derbyshire Alert service visit www.derbyshirealert.co.uk, or contact your local Community Information officer on 101.

 Beware the latest Online Scams -

 Fraudsters have created a high specification website template advertising flat screen televisions for sale which are below market value and do not exist.
 Payment is being requested via bank transfer and will offer no protection to the consumer when the television does not arrive.

 Payments made via bank transfer are not protected should you not receive the item.

 Always make payment via a credit card or PayPal where you have some avenue of recompense should you not receive your product.